cibgraphics/gulp-setup-fe/README.md

 There are a lot of things that Vanilla5 does for you automatically, a lot you have to do yourself.
 Here are a couple helpers that I have included.

-## Using Grunt
+## Using Gulp

-Grunt is a JavaScript task runner build upon Node.js.
-This is super helpful for doing things like processing LESS/SCSS, minifying, image optimization, etc. If you are unfamiliar with how to use Grunt visit http://gruntjs.com/getting-started.
+GulpJS is a JavaScript task runner build upon Node.js.
+This is super helpful for doing things like processing SCSS, minifying, image optimization, etc. If you are unfamiliar with how to use Gulp visit https://gulpjs.com/docs/en/getting-started/quick-start.

 The files included are the basics.
-You still need to know how to install the Grunt CLI and Grunt plugins.
+You still need to know how to install the Gulp CLI and Gulp plugins.

 ## Using PugJS

 PugJS is a template engine influenced by Haml.
 It is built upon JavaScript for Node.js.
 If you have yet to use it, please try it out.
 It is awesome.

-The concept is you have pug files in the `app` folder along with your SCSS files and using Grunt (or something else of your choosing) to compile out the files to the `build` folder and running your project from there.
+The concept is you have pug files in the `app` folder along with your SCSS files and using Gulp (or something else of your choosing) to compile out the files to the `build` folder and running your project from there.

 You can install PugJS through NPM with: